kailash19961996/A-mail/README.md

 - Inspired by modern customer service platforms
 - Built with best practices for scalability and maintainability

-**A-mail** - Revolutionizing client communication for litigation firms with AI-powered efficiency.
+**A-mail** - Revolutionizing client communication for firms with AI-powered efficiency.